International students have faced particular hardship in relation to their housing during the COVID-19 crisis. Here is

-Further, this website (at 28 May) states that applications for accommodation are expected to open in the coming weeks.
-For further information, call the Service NSW hotline number (13 77 88) or subscribe to the Study NSW mailing list to receive further updates on this package.
+For further information you can also call the Service NSW hotline number (13 77 88) or subscribe to the Study NSW mailing list.
 The hotline number can also offer further information about other measures, including medical, mental health, legal and emergency support.

 - Other useful information and support